Tower Subway - .PDF file.

 Barlow’s son, also called Peter, oversaw the work, which began with the sinking of a shaft at Tower Hill.
 10ft wide and 48ft deep and lined with brickwork and cast-iron cylinders.
 The subway itself was dug using a wrough-iron tunnel-boring shield, presumably similar to the one developed by Marc Brunel to dig the first Thames tunnel at Rotherhithe in 1825.
 ‘This shield, which has an outer plate, will overlap the completed work, and a smaller heading will be carried forward in front of the work, and the shield propelled by screws, and as it progresses the tunnel segments will be bolted on behind,’ the article says.
 Beneath our feet at this very moment, Crossrail’s engineers are doing something very similar, albeit with much larger equipment.

 The subway itself was 100ft long and 7ft in diameter, lined with cast-iron segments.
 Running 22ft below the river bed through stiff London clay — much easier to tunnel than the soft river mud that Brunel had dug through — it was fitted with steel rails on a 2ft 6in gauge, and stationary steam engines were installed at either end, which pulled a wrought-iron carriage along from North to South.
 Another shaft was dug at the southern end, just off Tooley Street, and lifts installed to take passengers up and down to the subway.
-‘The stations at the tops of the shaft wil be only sufficiently large to admit the lifts, and hence will not occupty more street space than the stand of an omnibus,’ says the article, which can be read in its entirety here.
+‘The stations at the tops of the shaft wil be only sufficiently large to admit the lifts, and hence will not occupty more street space than the stand of an omnibus,’ says the article.

 The tunnel was completed in 14 weeks, and opened in August 1870.
 Unfortunately, Barlow’s system of steam engines and carriage proved unreliable, and the company running it went bust within a year.
 The lifts and rails were removed and spiral stairways and gas lighting installed, and the subway reopened as a foot-tunnel, and 20,000 people a week used it, paying a ha’penny toll.
 It was very popular with working people, although contemporary accounts make it sound like a rather unpleasant experience: Charles Dickens Jr, the novellist’s son, said in a London guide that the headroom was so low that you shouldn’t walk it wearing a hat ‘to which you attached any particular value’, and an Italian writer, Edmondo de Amicis, said that the walls sweated, the floor heaved like the deck of a ship, and the whole thing was like descending into the underworld.
 ‘If a crack should open in the wall you would not even have the time to recommend your soul to God,’ de Amici said, ‘in that moment how lovely seems the sun!